SDGforskning/sdg-strings/SDG03_query_action_WoS.md

-      ("prevent*" OR "combat*" OR "tackl*" OR "fight* against" OR "reduc*" OR "decreas*" OR "minimi*" OR "limit" OR "alleviat*" OR "treat*" OR "cure" OR "curing" OR "cured" OR "therapy" OR "therapies" OR "intervention$" OR "services" OR "outreach" OR "rehabilitat*" OR "aftercare" )
+      ("prevent*" OR "combat*" OR "tackl*" OR "fight* against" OR "reduc*" OR "decreas*" OR "minimi*" OR "limit" OR "alleviat*" OR "treat*" OR "cure" OR "curing" OR "cured" OR "therapy" OR "therapies" OR "intervention$" OR "services" OR "outreach" OR "rehabilitat*" OR "aftercare" OR "counseling" )
 )
 ```